-The government-wide Financial Statements are designed to provide readers with a broad overview of the School's finances, in a manner similar to a private-sector business.
+The government-wide financial statements are designed to provide readers with a broad overview of the School's finances, in a manner similar to a private-sector business.

-The Statement of Net Position presents information on all of the School's assets, deferred outflow of resources, liabilities and deferred inflows of resources.
-The difference is reported as net position.
+The Statement of Net Position presents information on all of the School's assets and deferred outflows of resources and liabilities, and deferred inflows of resources.
+The difference between the four is reported as net position.
 Over time increases or decreases in net position may serve as an indicator of whether the financial position of the School is improving or deteriorating.

 The Statement of Activities presents information on how the School's net position changed during the fiscal year.
 All changes in net position are reported when the underlying event occurs without regard to the timing of related cash flows.
-Accordingly, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.

-The government-wide financial statements can be found on pages 9-10 of this report.
+Accordingly, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal period.
+The government-wide financial statements can be found on pages 10 - 11 of this report.